-In November 2023, the Compensation Committee recommended that the Board grant incentive stock options and DSUs to each of the non-executive directors in recognition of the role that the non-executive directors played in providing strategic input and corporate oversight.
-The terms and conditions of the grants, including vesting provisions and exercise prices, were determined by the Board at the time of grant, in accordance with the terms and conditions of the Stock Option Plan and DSU Plan.
+In November 2024, the Compensation Committee recommended that the Board grant DSUs to each of the non-executive directors in recognition of the role that the non-executive directors played in providing strategic input and corporate oversight.
+The terms and conditions of the grants, including vesting provisions, were determined by the Board at the time of grant, in accordance with the terms and conditions of the DSU Plan.